-The goal of this course is to clarify early investigators’ research and career goals and to learn the components of NIH training grants.
-By the end of the quarter, students will have developed and written a clear set of research specific aims and drafted significance, approach, and training sections.
-Assignments will include writing, reviewing, and completing activities towards the completion of a final grant application.
+Clarify early investigators’ research and career goals and learn the components of National Institutes of Health (NIH) training grants.
+By the end of the quarter, the students will have written a clear set of Specific Aims and drafted the Significance, Approach, and Training sections of a NIH training grant and created their Biosketch.
+Assignments include writing, reviewing, and completing activities to support participants’ submission of a grant application.

 Books may be purchased either through the publisher or a variety of commercial venues (e.g., Amazon.com).

-Assignments during the course will include writing and revising the following sections: (1) specific aims, (2) applicant’s training plan, and (3) applicant’s qualifications.
-Assignments will also include readings, conducting peer reviews of classmates’ specific aims and training plans, and communicating with sponsors and program officials.
+Assignments during the course will include writing and revising sections of a training grant (e.g., Specific Aims, Significance, Innovation, Candidate Statement, Training Plan).
+Assignments will also include readings, conducting peer reviews of classmates’ writing, and communicating with sponsors and program officials.